Steel and Equipment Shipping from Vietnam

 Support may include:

-- Floating crane arrangement
+- Floating crane support

-- Lashing and securing team coordination
+- Lashing and securing team attendance

 - Welding or fabrication support related to cargo securing

-- Surveyor and inspection coordination
+- Surveyor and inspection attendance

 - Port and anchorage operation support